General Information

 What does that mean for you?

 Not much will change for you.
 The new digital certificate is either automatically accepted - depending on the operating system or device - or you have to confirm that you accept the new certificate when asked.
-Some devices show the name, others a so-called fingerprint of the digital certificate.
+Some devices show the name, others a so-called thumbprint of the digital certificate.

 The new digital certificate for VPN for comparison